compose-spec/compose-spec/13-merge.md

 ### Reset value

-In addition to the previously described mechanism, an override Compose file can also be used to remove elements from application model.
+In addition to the previously described mechanism, an override Compose file can also be used to remove elements from your application model.
-For this purpose, custom YAML tag `!reset` can be set to override value set by the overriden Compose file, and replace with default value or `null` on target attribute.
+For this purpose, the custom YAML tag `!reset` can be set to override a value set by the overriden Compose file, and replace it with a default value or `null`.

 Merging the following example YAML trees:
 ```yaml